Written by: Taher Kameli, Esq.

 The issue always with state laws on any national issue is that they vary from state to state.
 Some states, such as Illinois, are generally similar to California, as they have enacted laws that protect immigrant rights.
 Other states, such as Arizona, take an opposite approach, as they have enacted laws that restrict immigrant rights.
 In addition, even in “pro-immigration” states, there are limitations on the rights of immigrants.

 For example, in California, Governor Newsom vetoed a bill that would have given the state attorney general the authority to investigate any death at civil immigration detention centers (he believed that the bill was unnecessary given the above-described ending of the use of civil immigration detention centers in California).
 And proposed legislation to extend “Medi-Cal” healthcare coverage to all undocumented immigrants, regardless of age, was not enacted (instead, as described above, “Medi-Cal” healthcare coverage was extended to undocumented immigrants only through the age of 25).

-However, given this background for immigrants, it is very important that immigrants retain a qualified immigration attorney, such as the Law Offices of Kameli and Associates, which has had years of experience and success in representing immigration clients, to make certain that their rights are being maximized under applicable state law (as well as under federal law).
-If you need assistance with any immigration matter, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for help and support.
+However, given this background for immigrants, it is very important that immigrants retain a qualified immigration attorney, such as the Kameli Law, which has had years of experience and success in representing immigration clients, to make certain that their rights are being maximized under applicable state law (as well as under federal law).
+If you need assistance with any immigration matter, please contact Kameli Law, at firstname.lastname@example.org or 312-233-1000, for help and support.